-Dominique Parker, specialist personal injury lawyer based at Thomson Snell & Passmore’s Tunbridge Wells and Dartford (Thames Gateway) Offices, has secured £22,000 for a gentleman who sustained a foot fracture after stepping on a rusty manhole cover which collapsed.
+Our team of specialist personal injury lawyers based at Thomson Snell & Passmore’s Tunbridge Wells and Dartford (Thames Gateway) Offices, has secured £22,000 for a gentleman who sustained a foot fracture after stepping on a rusty manhole cover which collapsed.

 The claimant was a 30 year old man who was walking on a verge close to his home in Snodland, Kent, in August 2010.
 As he walked he stepped onto a rusty manhole cover, owned by South East Water Ltd, which was hidden by grass.
 The manhole cover gave way beneath him, his left foot went down into the ground and he fell to the floor.